kcl-ddh/kiln/docs/source/structure.rst

             * private.xmap — Project's private pipelines not accessible to the general public.
         * stylesheets — Project's XSLT stylesheets.
-            * default.xsl — Defaults stylesheet, defines default globals and
+            * defaults.xsl — Defaults stylesheet, defines default globals and
               reads parameters from the sitemaps.
             * private — Stylesheets related to private pipelines.
             * schematron — Stylesheets related to Schematron output.